Four Horsemen (American football)

-The Four Horsemen of Notre Dame comprised a group of American football players at the University of Notre Dame under coach Knute Rockne.
+The Four Horsemen of Notre Dame was a group of American football players at the University of Notre Dame under coach Knute Rockne.
 They were the backfield of Notre Dame's 1924 football team.
-The players that made up this group were Harry Stuhldreher, Don Miller, Jim Crowley, and Elmer Layden.
+The players who made up this group were Harry Stuhldreher, Don Miller, Jim Crowley, and Elmer Layden.

-In 1924, a nickname coined by sportswriter Grantland Rice and the actions of a student publicity aide transformed the Notre Dame backfield of Stuhldreher, Crowley, Miller, and Layden into one of the most noted groups of collegiate athletes in football history, the Four Horsemen of Notre Dame.
+In 1924, a nickname coined by sportswriter Grantland Rice for the New York Herald Tribune and the actions of a student publicity aide transformed the Notre Dame backfield of Stuhldreher, Crowley, Miller, and Layden into one of the most noted groups of collegiate athletes in football history, the Four Horsemen of Notre Dame.

-Quarterback Harry Stuhldreher, left halfback Jim Crowley, right halfback Don Miller, and fullback Elmer Layden had run rampant through Irish opponents' defenses since coach Knute Rockne devised the lineup in 1922 during their sophomore season.
-During the three-year tenure of the Four Horsemen, Notre Dame lost only two games; one each in 1922 and 1923, both to Nebraska in Lincoln before packed houses.
+Quarterback Harry Stuhldreher, left halfback Jim Crowley, right halfback Don Miller, and fullback Elmer Layden had run successfully through Irish opponents' defenses since coach Knute Rockne devised the lineup in 1922 during their sophomore season.
+During the three-year tenure of the Four Horsemen, Notre Dame lost only two games, one each in 1922 and 1923, both to Nebraska in Lincoln before packed houses.

 Naming

-Grantland Rice, sportswriter for the New York Herald Tribune, gave the foursome football immortality.
-After Notre Dame's 13–7 upset victory over a strong Army team, on October 18, 1924, Rice penned "the most famous football lede of all-time":
+Grantland Rice gave the foursome its nickname after Notre Dame's 13–7 upset victory over a strong Army team on October 18, 1924.
+Rice had penned what sports journalist Murray Sperber called "the most famous football lede of all-time":

 George Strickler, then Rockne's student publicity aide and later sports editor of the Chicago Tribune, made sure the name stuck.
 He had pitched the idea out loud at the halftime of the Army game in the press box as a tie in to the 1921 Rudolph Valentino movie The Four Horsemen of the Apocalypse.
 After the team arrived back in South Bend, he posed the four players, dressed in their uniforms, on the backs of four horses from a livery stable in town.
 The wire services picked up the now-famous photo, and the legendary status of the Four Horsemen was assured.

 "At the time, I didn't realize the impact it would have," Crowley said later.
 "But the thing just mushroomed.
 After the splurge in the press, the sports fans of the nation got interested in us along with other sportswriters.
 Our record helped, too.
 If we'd lost a couple.
 I don't think we would have been remembered."

 After that win over Army, Notre Dame's third straight victory of the young season, the Irish were rarely threatened the rest of the year.
 A 27–10 win over Stanford in the 1925 Rose Bowl gave Rockne and Notre Dame the national championship and a 10–0 record.